uibk-dps-teaching/ps_parprog_2020/02/README.md

 ### Tasks

 - For both implementations, give a function f to calculate the number of data cache read misses for the matrix size n and the cache line size s in an 8-way set-associative cache.
 Assume that all variables are initialized appropriately (the matrix elements are of type `int32_t`) and that the matrices are stored in contiguous memory in row-major order.
-Additionally, the matrices are too large to store them entirely in the cache (n >> l).
+Additionally, the matrices are too large to store them entirely in the cache (n >> s).
 - Use the two snippets to implement two versions of the Hadamard product.
-Log into the LCC2 cluster and use `cachegrind` to evaluate the cache behavior.
+- Log into the LCC2 cluster and analyze the cache behavior of the implementations using `cachegrind` and `perf`.
 Can you validate your theoretical findings?
-Document your results appropriately.
+Compare the results of both tools.

 ## Exercise 3 (1 Point)